bwei98/Puzzle-Language/README.md

 However, there are special functionality for the puzzle language.
 The following functions can be called:

 ```
 p.load_puzzle(filename)    -- Load the cells and rules described in the file
-p.load_grid(filename) -- Load a puzzle grid from the file (see example file 'bridges-1.grid')
+p.load_grid(filename)      -- Load a puzzle grid from the file (see example file `bridges-1.grid`)
 p.set_dim(r,c)             -- Set the dimensions of the board to have r rows and c cols
 p.initialize(board)        -- Set the initial configuration of the board; should be a 2-dimensional array
 p.inspect()                -- Prints current board content, and also checks all rules
 p.check_rules()            -- Returns true if all rules are satisfied, false otherwise
 p.solve()                  -- Solve for a board which satisfies all rules, or indicates if it is not possible
+p.help()                   -- Print this help message
 ```

 ## The Puzzle Language